-Barbados is divided up into eleven parishes.
-They are Christ Church, Saint George, Saint James, Saint John, Saint Joseph, Saint Thomas, Saint Andrew, Saint Phillip, Saint Peter, Saint Michael and Saint Lucy.
+Barbados is divided up into eleven parishes: Christ Church, Saint George, Saint James, Saint John, Saint Joseph, Saint Thomas, Saint Andrew, Saint Phillip, Saint Peter, Saint Michael and Saint Lucy.

 Barbados has a terrain that is relatively flat, but rises gently to the central highland region.

 Barbados is one of the more flourishing Caribbean islands.
-In years gone by the export of sugar was its main revenue earner, but nowadays the economy has branched out into tourism and finance.
+In years gone by, the export of sugar was their main revenue earner, but nowadays the economy has branched out into tourism and finance.
 It also has offshore reserves of oil and natural gas.

 Over three-quarter of a million cruise ship passengers pass through the port in Barbados every year.

 The capital and largest town in Barbados is Bridgetown, which is also the main seaport.